zrythm/zrythm/doc/user/plugins-files/audio-midi-files/overview.rst

 Zrythm can import MIDI and audio files into the project.
-The files can be imported by dragging and dropping from your computer or from the File Browser into a track.
+The files can be imported by dragging and dropping from your computer or from the :ref:`file-browser` into a track.

 Supported Audio Formats
 -----------------------